fingerprintjs/fingerprintjs-pro-react/README.md

 In order to identify visitors, you'll need a FingerprintJS Pro account (you can [sign up for free](https://dashboard.fingerprintjs.com/signup/)).
 You can learn more about API keys in the [official FingerprintJS Pro documentation](https://dev.fingerprintjs.com/docs/quick-start-guide).

-1. Wrap your application (or component) in FpjsProvider.
+1. Wrap your application (or component) in `FpjsProvider`.
 You can specify multiple configuration options. \
    Set a region if you have chosen a non-global region during registration.
 Please refer to the [Regions page](https://dev.fingerprintjs.com/docs/regions).

 ```jsx